coq/coq/doc/sphinx/proof-engine/ltac.rst

 .. tacn:: assert_succeeds @ltac_expr3

    If :n:`@ltac_expr3` has at least one success, the proof state is unchanged and no message is printed.
-If :n:`@ltac_expr3` fails, the tactic performs a :tacn:`gfail` :n:`0`, printing the following message:
+If :n:`@ltac_expr3` fails, the tactic fails with the same error.

-   .. exn:: Tactic failure: <tactic closure> fails.
-      :undocumented:

 Checking for failure: assert_fails
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~